About

-To me, a wedding day feels like a brilliant story with a beginning, a middle and an end.
+To me, each wedding day feels like a brilliant story with a beginning, a middle and an end.
 You get dropped right into it, surrounded by people who mean the absolute world to the couple, and trusted to capture moments that can never be repeated.
 It’s a privilege, every single time.

 I’m Charlie, a York wedding photographer specialising in relaxed, colourful, documentary-style wedding photography for couples who want to enjoy their day — not pose through it.